High Strength Spray Adhesive for Metal Technical Selection Guide 2026

 The Role of Surface Energy in Metal Adhesion

-Surface energy determines how a liquid adhesive spreads across a metal substrate like 304-grade stainless steel.
+Surface energy determines how a liquid adhesive spreads across a metal substrate, such as 304-grade stainless steel.

 Metals require adhesives with low surface tension to achieve maximum contact and prevent bead formation.

-Proper wetting ensures the adhesive occupies every 5 micron surface void to create a mechanical interlock.
+Proper wetting ensures the adhesive fills every 5-micron surface void, creating a mechanical interlock.

 This process eliminates air pockets that cause bond failure in high-vibration environments.